Contains 80 mg of the active ingredient febuxostat. A typical adult dose is one tablet daily.

 Is it available over-the-counter?

-You can only buy Adenuric tablets with a prescription online or in person.
+You can only buy Adenuric tablets with a prescription.
 This is so that a doctor can first assess your suitability.

 Is it right for me?